Broos Institute

 +31 6 27263050

-Broos Campus
+Broos Institute Campus

-The courses and programmes of Het Broos Instituut are offered in collaboration with affiliated universities and partners.
+Our programs are offered in collaboration with affiliated universities and partners.
 Our initiatives are all based on the principles of the classical university, with a unique Afrocentric twist.

 Programs

--Short courses.
+Short courses.

--Master's studies
+Master's studies

--PhD studies
+PhD studies

 Rooted in Community.
 Driven by Knowledge.